evanwill/get-git/1-why.md

 ## Why Git?

-[Git](https://git-scm.com/) is a [free](https://www.gnu.org/philosophy/free-sw.en.html), [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system originally developed for coordinating huge software development projects (specifically the [Linux kernel](https://www.kernel.org/)).
+[Git](https://git-scm.com/){:target="_blank"} is a [free](https://www.gnu.org/philosophy/free-sw.en.html){:target="_blank"}, [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control){:target="_blank"} system originally developed for coordinating huge software development projects (specifically the [Linux kernel](https://www.kernel.org/){:target="_blank"}).
 However, it is fast and flexible enough to be used on any scale project, from your personal notes to your research lab's code--and offers many benefits beyond "track changes".

 Rather than storing a series of copies of a file with different filenames, Git captures a snapshot of your project each time you `commit`.
+Then it permanently stores this series of snapshots as your project's history.
 Try to think of your changes as separate from the document itself.
 The current file that you see in your folder is made up of a specific set of those changes, while the complete history of your project is safely stored in a hidden `.git` directory.

 {% include figure.html file="versions.png" alt="file versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank'>Version Control with Git</a>" width="100%" %}

-Each commit records the creator, email, and changes made, providing transparency and credit for your project, as well as, checksums to ensure no information can be lost or corrupted without detection.
+Each `commit` records the creator, email, and changes made, providing transparency and credit for your project, as well as, checksums to ensure no information can be lost or corrupted without detection.
 Unlike "track changes", this history stays with the repository permanently.

 Git is distributed meaning every copy of a repository contains the complete history.